xabix99/auto-steam-bigpicture/README.md

 - **AUDIO_SOURCE_MAIN**: The audio source you want to use for all other applications.

-Run create_exe.py
+## How to run
+Assuming that you have python and pyinstaller already installed and you configured `main.py`:

+1.Run create_exe.py.

+2.Add generated `AutomatedBigPicture.exe` file to your taskbar or wherever you want and run it.

 ## How the Script Works

 The script performs the following steps:

+1. Gets all current windows position

-1. Turns on Bluetooth (using the PowerShell script).
+2. Turns on Bluetooth (using the PowerShell script).

-2. Sets the primary display to the one specified for Steam.
+3. Sets the primary display to the one specified for Steam.

-3. Sets the default sound device to the one specified for Steam.
+4. Sets the default sound device to the one specified for Steam.

-4. Adjusts the system volume to the desired level for Steam.
+5. Adjusts the system volume to the desired level for Steam.

-5. Launches Steam in Big Picture Mode.
+6. Launches Steam in Big Picture Mode.

-6. Monitors the Steam process and waits until it exits.
+7. Monitors the Steam process and waits until it exits.

-7. Restores the primary display to the original one.
+8. Restores the primary display to the original one.

-8. Resets the default sound device and system volume to their initial settings.
+9. Resets the default sound device and system volume to their initial settings.

-9. Turns off Bluetooth.
+10. Turns off Bluetooth.

+11. Restores all windows state

 ## Contributing